Prodigal Son Returned

 Prison Work and Sharing the Faith

 I have worked at a Federal Prison for over 26 years.
-Two years as a Correctional Officer and more than 24 decades as a Cook Supervisor for inmate crews.
+Two years as a Correctional Officer and more than 24 years as a Cook Supervisor for inmate crews.
 Working in this environment is different than dealing with typical life situations.
 You have the worst that society has to offer.
 There are predators, victims, and people that are just trying to survive.
 The average inmate cusses a lot.
 The vulgar content of many conversations is rampant and shocking.
 One can become desensitized to these things or get caught up in them if one isn’t careful.
 It took a lot of hard work for me to get my mouth under control.
 It took even longer for me to get a handle on my thoughts so that I did not find myself being a part of the vulgar talk.

 Over the last couple of years, I have found myself caring about what happens to these inmates, especially as they are getting released back into society.
 There are plenty of them that genuinely want to change, but the odds are against them.
 The ones that succeed have a support system.
 In many cases, they have a belief that Jesus is their Savior.
 I am cautious when discussing faith in Jesus with them.
 I help them as much as I can with advice on life, dealing with anger, and other typical life issues.
 A lack of self-confidence when it comes to sharing the Gospel is a challenge for me.
 So, I struggle because I think that if I could get over this, then I might genuinely make a difference in some of these guys lives.